Autumn in the Butler Pantry

 I used a real and faux pumpkins throughout the open shelves for that touch of autumn…

-added some golden grasses to a top pitcher for more texture and contrast.
+I’ve added some golden grasses to the top of a pitcher for additional texture and contrast.

 Collect everything at a slow and steady pace.

-This little space is a somewhat bright spot and it just tells me to decorate.
-I’ve shown it a couple of times in my blogging, but Autumn just seems to be the most natural to dress it up a with.
+This quaint space is a somewhat bright spot that beckons me to decorate.
+I’ve featured it a few times in my blog, but Autumn always feels like the most fitting season to adorn it.

 I hope you enjoyed my autumn decor in my very neutral pantry.